ydeshpande8/SpendSmart/README.md

+## SpendSmart

+SpendSmart is a digital application designed to transform the way students ​manage their expenses.
+By offering insights into spending patterns, personalized ​budget recommendations, and predictive analytics, SpendSmart aims to provide a ​comprehensive tool for students to manage their finances effectively.
+It offers a ​unique combination of budget management with smart shopping ​recommendations, ensuring students can navigate their academic and financial ​challenges with greater ease.

 Create db folder in WebWizards Directory mkdir db

 Run the mongod command to run the mongo server on port 3000 mongod --port 3000 --dbpath ./db